 How do you use them?
 Well, put em on, unzip that patented second zipper as far as you need, assume your preferred squat position–or use a funnel if you prefer to stand–and if you’re not going commando, just pull your undies to the side and go.
 You know, like you would if you were in a one-piece swimsuit.

-Then use our other favorite pee tool, a Kula Cloth antimicrobial and reusable pee cloth–or toilet paper if you promise to pack it out–re-zip, and go on your merry way!
+Then use our other favorite pee tool, a Kula Cloth antimicrobial and reusable pee cloth–or toilet paper if you promise to pack it out (but we prefer the Pact Outdoors Bathroom Kit, personally)–re-zip, and go on your merry way!

 It’s seriously that easy.